ShravanDalavi/Web-Mini-Projects/README.md

 ## How to Run
-To run these projects locally, follow these steps:
+To run these projects locally, follow these steps :
-1. Clone the repository to your local machine:
+1. Clone the repository to your local machine :
     ```bash
     git clone https://github.com/yourusername/Web-Mini-Projects.git
     ```

-2. Navigate to the project directory:
+2. Navigate to the project directory :
     ```bash
     cd Web-Mini-Projects/Project-Name
     ```